-Regularly octahedral first transition element complexes of configuration dn (n = 4-7) may either be high- or low-spin depending, primarily, on the strength, $\Delta$ (or 10 Dq) of the ligand field.
+Regularly octahedral first transition element complexes of configuration d^n (n = 4-7) may either be high- or low-spin depending primarily on the strength, Δ of the ligand field.
 For distorted ligand fields a wider range of possibilities exists for changes in ground state spin.
-Changes in spin can have important effects, e.g., high spin octahedral iron (II) complexes are much more labile than their low-spin counterparts.
+Changes in spin can have important effects, e.g., high spin octahedral iron(II) complexes are much more labile than their low-spin counterparts.
 Moreover, the haem complexes that are involved in haemoglobin, catalase, cytochrome C, etc., contain the iron atom in either a high- or low-spin state, depending on the axial ligand.

-Such an effect of the axial ligand on the electronic structure of a tetragonal complex is well illustrated by the magnetic properties and d-d spectra, and hence colours, of a series of nickel complexes of formula: $Ni(Et_2en)2X_2$ where $Et_2en = NN$ -diethylethylenediamine ( $Et_2NCH_2CH_2NH_2$ ); $X = Cl^-$ , $\Gamma$ , NCS-, $Br^-$ , etc.
+The effects of changes in the axial ligands, X, on the electronic properties of a tetragonally distorted complex trans-ML4X2, are well illustrated by the magnetic properties and d-d spectra (and hence colours) of a series of nickel(II) complexes of formula Ni(Et2en)2X2, where Et2en = N,N-diethylethylenediamine (Et2NCH2CH2NH2) and X = Cl-, Γ , NCS-, Br-, etc.

-N,N-diethylethylenediamine has an unpleasant smell.
+N,N-diethylenediamine has an unpleasant smell.
 Use it in the fume-cupboard and treat it as a potentially toxic compound.
 Make sure you do not use ethylenediamine or diethylamine by mistake.
+Also wear gloves when working with solutions of the nickel salts and their complexes, to avoid the possibility of heavy metal skin allergy.